amanlai/stack-overflow-answers/data-manipulation/length-of-lists-in-pandas.md

+It's a post that was first posted as an answer to the following Stack Overflow question and can be found at https://stackoverflow.com/a/75796628/19123103

 ## How to determine the length of lists in a pandas dataframe column

 > I have a dataframe like this: